 Home to a harbor full of colorful wooden fishing boats, a lovely waterfront stuffed with restaurants serving fresh seafood, and a fish market on Sundays, this is the perfect place to spend a day in Malta.

 Located on the far eastern edge of Malta, Marsaxlokk is a cumbersome bus ride or drive away from places like Valletta.

 It’s well worth the effort, though: there’s a reason Marsaxlokk’s harbor is widely considered to be one of the most picturesque places in Malta!

 Dive into St. Peter’s Pool.

-Located about a 35-minute walk (or shorter taxi ride, if you feel like negotiating with a driver in town), this naturally formed pool is incredibly beautiful and the perfect place for a swim.
+St. Peter’s Pool is about a 35-minute walk from Marsaxlokk (or a shorter taxi ride, if you feel like negotiating with a driver in town).

 Visit the Hagar Qim temples.